Updated: Jul 7

 • Passing the Voter Choice Act to open the Texas ballot to competition from independent candidates and minor parties.
 A ruling is expected soon in a federal lawsuit brought by the Center for Competitive Democracy, Shearman & Sterling, LLP, and supported by Mark Cuban against the anti-competitive ballot access laws for independents and minor parties.

-• Implementing online petitioning and online voter registration
+• Implementing online petitioning, online voter registration and rank choice voting.

 • Rectifying the 40% under-appraisals of large-scale commercial properties resulting in $4B (2006 figure) in property tax losses.
 (Note: This fact was revealed to the Legislature in 2006 by the Texas Appraisal District Association.)